nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Edit a task: `edit`

-Edits a task by a set of defined attributes by the user.
+Edits a task by a set of attributes given below.

 Format: `edit INDEX ATTRIBUTE_1:NEW_VALUE ATTRIBUTE_2:NEW_VALUE ...`

-If you provide different attributes in the command, multiple attributes of the specified task will be changed simultaneously.
+If different attributes are provided in the command, multiple attributes of the specified task will be changed simultaneously.

 Available attributes in v1.3 include:
 * `title` edits the title of the specified task
 * `desc` edits the description of the specified task
 * `type` edits the type of the specified task